 |Preserve Hierarchy||Always create an explicit prefab root, even if this model only has a single root.
 Normally, the FBX Importer strips any empty root nodes from the model as an optimization strategy.
 However, if you have multiple FBX files with portions of the same hierarchy you can use this option to preserve the original hierarchy.

-For example, file1.fbx contains a rig and a Mesh and file2.fbx contains the same rig but only the animation for that Mesh.
-If you import file2.fbx without enabling this option, the animation is imported without its rig, the hierarchies don’t match, and the animation breaks.
+For example, file1.fbx contains a rig and a Mesh and file2.fbx contains the same rig but only the animation for that rig.
+If you import file2.fbx without enabling this option, Unity strips the root node, the hierarchies don’t match, and the animation breaks.

 |Generate Lightmap UVs||Creates a second UV channel for Lightmapping.
 See documentation on Lightmapping for more information.|